Simon Carter founded his eponymous brand in 1985. We chat with him about today’s fashion climate and what luxury means to him.

 In today’s turbulent political climate, what’s the significance of creativity?

 I do play croquet competitively at a pretty high-level.
 I have, at my peak, played for England.
 I’m not sure whether I’d get back to that stage.
-I’d have to retire and spend a lot more time practicing.
+I’d have to retire and spend a lot more time practising.

 What are your future plans for Simon Carter?